Earlz/NetBounce/README.md

 # Live Version

-You can see a live version of this in action at http://netbounce.earlz.net ... assuming it doesn't choke my server out too much
+You can see a live version of this in action at http://netbounce.earlz.net

+# SSL Live Version

+You can also use the SSL live version of this at https://netbounce.earlz.net

-# Plans
+# Formatters

-Get it working!

-Eventually, there will be formatters and I'll gladly take push requests for additional formatters
+You can add a new formatter by changing `formatters.js`.
+I currently have Raw, JSON, and XML implemented.
+If you want to implement a new one all you have to do is add on to formatters.js.

+Here is an example:

+	formatters.push({name: 'My Formatter', func: myFormatter}); /*fill out your formatter name and the function */

+	function myFormatter(data, unescaped){
+		return '<pre> I'm magical! '+data+'</pre>';
+	}

+`data` is the escaped and safe version, `unescaped` is the unsafe unescaped data. `unescaped` is particularly useful when dealing with XML formats.

 # How it works